 - Vanilla extract

 - Granulated pure maple sugar: this is simply maple syrup that has been granulated.
 You can also sub with coconut sugar but the color will be much darker.
-For Low Carb Lemon Donuts, use Lakanto monk fruit sweetener or a preferred alternative.
+For low carb lemon donuts, you can use Lakanto granulated monk fruit sweetener, Swerve, erythritol or a preferred low carb sweetener alternative.

 - Super fine blanched almond flour: our favorite paleo and low carb flour to use in place of all purpose flour.